-I try to travel as much as possible, so in that sense it's good to have a base in Denmark and I see myself as a Danish person, but also as a global person, who wants to interact with other people around the world.
-I always feel very privileged by being Danish, coming from a welfare state, not having to pay for my education and being able to travel freely in almost every country in the world.
+I try to travel as much as possible, so in that term its good to have a base in Denmark and I see myself as a Danish person, but also as a global person, who wants to interact with other people around the world.
+I always feel very privileged by being Danish, coming from a welfare state, not having to pay for my education and having the possibility to travel freely in almost every country in the world.
 But the global/local or "glocal" issue is a big and interesting topic.

 As this exhibition deals with art academies' galleries, could you please tell us about FAA's gallery.
 Have you exhibited there yourself?
-What are the policies behind it?
-How can you get to be exhibited there, is there an open call, are there more group shows or solo shows?
-Is there any funding for doing your exhibition there?
-Can students do whatever they want?
+What are

+the policies behind it?

+How does one get to be

+exhibited there, is there

+a open call, are there

+more group shows or solo

+shows?
+Is there any funding

+for doing your exhibition

+there?
+Can students do

+whatever they want?

 We have the FAA Project Room.
-This means that we have a white cube that is about 50-60 square metres with windows on one side with a view over the city of Odense.
-The space is used for all kinds of things and the usage changes each year.
-The space is used for various school exhibitions but is also the students' own space, where they can do whatever they want.
-I have made two exhibitions there myself and it's a very nice place to practise making your own exhibitions, in terms of curating, press-releases and so on.
+This means that we have a white cube that is about 50-60 square meters with windows on one side with view over the city of Odense.
+The space is used for all kinds of things and the usage changes each vear.
+The space is used for various school exhibitions but is also the students own space, where they can do what ever they want.
+I have made two exhibitions there myself and its a very nice place to exercise in making your own exhibitions, regarding curating, press-releases and so on.

 People also use the space as an experimental space, where you can work and document pieces, so you don't have to make an exhibition.
-There is a booking system where you can check when it's free and then book it for one month.
-It seems like the space has been very popular over the last year and a lot of things have been going on, like group shows, zine-releases and other things.
-Nobody really used the space a couple of years ago but now it's booked all the time and I wonder if the booking system has to be changed for there to be more slots.
+There is a booking system where you can check when its free and then book it for 1 month.
+It seems like the space has been very popular the last year and a lot of things have been going on both groupshows, zine-releases and other things.
+Nobody really used the space a couple of years ago but now its booked all the time and I think if the booking system has to be changed for there to be more slots.
 There is not really any funding available, so you have to figure that out yourself.
-The good thing about the other institutions in the building is that they bring a lot of audiences to the project room, which is great.
+The good thing about the other institutions in the building, is that they bring a lot of audiences to the projectroom which is great.

 What are the other exhibiting possibilities for FAA students in Odense?
-Are there any student-friendly galleries or artist-run spaces?
-Do the students demand one or are they happy with the possibilities you have at the moment?
+Are there any student friendly galleries or artist run spaces?
+Do the students demand for one or are they happy with the possibilities you have at the moment?

 There is not that much space for art in Odense actually.
 It is possible to exhibit at a café in the same building as the school and there are a lot of empty shops that people can rent, but no artist-run spaces yet.
-But I know that a group of students at FAA are working on a space with studios in Odense and its going to open in the start of October, so that's very exciting.
-A lot of people at the school actually live in Copenhagen so it's very rare that somebody wants to be more in Odense.
+But I know that a group of students at FAA are working on a space with studios in Odense and its going to open in start of October, so that's very exiting.
+A lot of people at the school actually live in Copenhagen so its very that somebody wants to be more in Odense.
 I am looking forward to following the space, but I don't know that much about it.